 What should South Korea do?

-- Create a fair and flexible market for renewables – allow for Power Purchase Agreements (PPAs) and lower the premium, loosen and deregulate the permitting of sites for wind turbines and solar panels.
+- Create a fair and flexible market for renewables – allow for Power Purchase Agreements (PPAs) and lower the green premium, loosen and deregulate the permitting of sites for wind turbines and solar panels.

 Build a just and resilient recovery plan: